Model Translational Motion with the Deformed Mesh Interfaces

 Our case of an object moving around inside of a domain is actually a boundary value problem.
 All boundaries have known displacements, and these boundary displacements can be used to define the deformation of the mesh within the interior of both domains.

 There are four types of approaches for computing the deformation of the mesh within each domain: Laplace, Winslow, Hyperelastic, and Yeoh smoothing types.
 Here, we will address only the simplest case, referred to as a Laplace smoothing, and demonstrate how this approach is sufficient for most cases.
 The Laplace smoothing approach solves the following partial differential equation within the domain:

-where lowercase (x,y,z) are the deformed positions of the mesh and uppercase (X,Y,Z) are the original, undeformed positions.
+for x, and also similarly for y and z, the deformed positions of the mesh.
+The uppercase (X,Y,Z) are the original, underformed positions.